 Basic credit cards charge zero to very low fee.
 Most credit cards would charge for added transactions like balance transfers and cash advances.

 It is critical to understand that credit cards do not offer cash for free.
 In fact, you are simply borrowing money and that needs to be paid back.
-That is not to deny the conveniences offered by credit card, but if you are unable to pay your dues and keep forwarding your dues, it will surely spoil your credit rating in the long run.
+That is not to deny the conveniences offered by credit cards, but if you fail to pay your payments on time it will surely spoil your credit rating in the long run.

 If you take control of your finances and regularly pay within specified time, you can certainly use your very first card to build a great credit score and enjoy the benefits thereof.